omniflex-io/omniflex-express-todo-list-boiler/MIDDLEWARE_PATTERNS.md

 3. Keep permission query logic in reusable functions
 4. Use consistent naming for stored entities in `res.locals.required`
 5. Break down complex validations into smaller, focused middleware functions
 6. Leverage the infrastructure's error handling mechanisms
+7. For nested resources, validate the entire chain of parent resources
+8. Store intermediate results in res.locals.required for reuse